jeffa5/btreelist/README.md

-# Sequence Tree
+# BTreeList

-A sequence data structure that has efficient insertion and removal in the middle.
+A list data structure that has efficient insertion and removal in the middle.

 ## Heritage